The Play Rx Circle

 Renee Bryant

-- 12+ years teaching in arts, poetry, theater, and improv in a classical liberal arts and Socratic framework
+- 12+ years as a Socratic teacher in visual arts, poetry, theater, and improv

 - 3 years running adult creative play workshops online and in-person